-The Commission has considered Macquarie Generation's concern that the Rule is not clear regarding whether a system restart plan would be able to be released to SRAS providers.
+The Commission has considered Macquarie Generation's concern that the Rule is not clear regarding whether a system restart plan would be able to be released to SRAS providers and Transgrid's concerns regarding the use of the system restart plan.
 NEMMCO noted in their additional submission that there is no intention to release the system restart plan in its entirety to any party, but that elements of the plan would be made known to parties on an "as needs" basis to allow them to prepare local black system procedures.